markitosgv/JWTRefreshTokenBundle/README.md

 # ...
 ```

+The route has no controller on purpose.
+It exists so that the path is routable, and the firewall
+authenticator configured below answers it before any controller would be reached.
+Giving it
+`controller: gesdinet.jwtrefreshtoken::refresh`, as versions before 2.0 did, loads a class that no
+longer exists.

 #### Configure the authenticator

 To enable the authenticator, you should add it to your API firewall(s) alongside the `json_login` and `jwt` authenticators.